What is a Kinship Carer?

 The majority of kinship carers are relatives of the child or who have parental responsibility for the child through a Court Order.
 Many of these arrangements have been undertaken without involvement of the local authority.
 Families might need advice and assistance during the early stages of considering whether to care for a relative or a friend’s child.

-Advice is available from Grandparents Plus and the Multi-Agency Screening Team (MAST).
-MAST is the first point of contact for Early Help and kinship carers will be offered support, advice, signposting and information.
+Advice is available from Grandparents Plus and the Middlesbrough Multi-Agency Children's Hub (MACH).
+MACH is the first point of contact for Early Help and kinship carers will be offered support, advice, signposting and information.
 Kinship carers experience some of the most difficult challenges.
+MACH sits within the South Tees Safeguarding Children's Partnership.

 They can often be in poor health due to the stress, anxiety and issues that have led to them becoming a kinship carer.
 Many kinship carers are aged over 50 and may already be in a caring role, such as looking after an elderly relative.
 They then take on the responsibility of looking after kinship kids and juggle a duel caring role.
 Benefits for kinship carers are totally different from Foster Carers.
 Kinship carers are able to claim for Child Benefit and Child Tax Credits but may not receive any other financial support.
 Not all kinship carers are able to access additional welfare benefits.
 For most kinship carers this can lead to extreme financial hardship and poverty.
 They may face housing issues such as too small a dwelling due to kinship kids living with them.